Drauzio Varella

 Antônio Drauzio Varella (/pt/; born May 3, 1943, in São Paulo, Brazil) is a Brazilian physician, scientist, writer, and medical science communicator.
-Varella has often commented publicly on issues such as prison conditions, social welfare, government, literature, medicine, and skepticism, and has frequently debunked pseudoscientific medical claims.
+Varella has often commented publicly on issues such as prison conditions, social welfare, government, literature, medicine, and skepticism, and has frequently debunked pseudoscientific medical claims.Varella received the 2000 Prêmio Jabuti for his book Estação Carandiru.

+Early life and education

 Varella was born in the Brás district of São Paulo to a family of Portuguese and Spanish descent and studied medicine at the University of São Paulo.
-While an undergraduate, he co-founded preparatory course Sistema Objetivo, where he taught chemistry for several years.
-The institution was later expanded into Universidade Paulista Varella received the 2000 Prêmio Jabuti for his book Estação Carandiru.
+While an undergraduate, he co-founded test preparation school Sistema Objetivo, where he taught chemistry for several years.
+The institution was later expanded into Universidade Paulista.

 Career

 After his 1967 graduation, Varella specialized in infectious disease, studying under Vicente Amato Neto at the University of São Paulo and at the Hospital do Servidor Público de São Paulo.
 This work led him to develop an interest in immunology.
 Varella interned at MD Anderson in 1978, and has worked at Hospital do Câncer, specializing in oncology.

 He is a professor at Universidade Paulista and has taught at other institutions in Brazil and abroad, such as the Memorial Sloan Kettering Cancer Center, Cleveland Clinic, Karolinska Institute, Hiroshima University and the National Cancer Center of Japan.
 Varella has often studied AIDS, specifically the treatment of Kaposi's sarcoma.

 Varella has had an active role in prevention and educational campaigns about AIDS, and was the first one to host a radio program on the subject.
 From 1989 to 2001, he worked as an unpaid volunteer physician in Carandiru Penitentiary, working to alleviate an AIDS epidemic among inmates.
 He wrote the best-seller book Estação Carandiru chronicling this experience; it was later adapted into the film Carandiru, by Hector Babenco.
 The book has been described as a quasi-ethnographical study of the prison.

 As the chairman of a cancer research institute at Universidade Paulista, Varella has headed a research program on the utility of medicinal plants native to the Amazon rainforest in the treatment neoplasm and antibiotic-resistant bacteria.
 This research is supported by the São Paulo Research Support Foundation.